Close×

 Photo credit: Olivier Bourget

-If you had to introduce Laval to a foreigner in a few words, you'd say?
+If you had to describe Laval to a visitor in just a few words, what would you say?

-It's the suburbs of Montreal.
-It's the opposite of the big city.
-It's warm, safe and easy to get around by car.
-There's still that spirit of neighborliness.
-We have a downtown, but we also have nature.
+It’s a suburb of Montreal.
+It’s the opposite of the big city.
+It’s friendly, safe, and easy to get around by car.
+There’s still that sense of community and closeness.
+We have a downtown area, but we also have nature.

 Some highlights:

-• Editor-in-chief by day, she coaches the UQAM Citadins cheerleading team and the RND Élite Allstars de Bois-des-Fillion team by night.
+• By day, she is an editor-in-chief; by night, she coaches the UQAM Citadins cheerleading team and the RND Élite Allstars team in Bois-des-Fillion.

-• To complete her already busy schedule, she works as a barmaid one evening a week.
+• To round out her already busy schedule, she works as a bartender one night a week.

-• A sign of destiny?
-His parents met at the Brasserie Futuriste, now occupied by Les Insulaires.
+• A sign of fate?
+His parents met at the Brasserie Futuriste, a venue now occupied by Les Insulaires.

 • Children are welcome at Les Insulaires.